fasterdevops/fasterdevops.github.io/_posts/2020-12-21-flask-docker-eks.md

         imageBuilder: true
 ```

+** You can find all the files used in the example repo to copy/paste [here.](https://github.com/sadminriley/PulpFictionQuoteAPI/tree/master/deploy)

 You may want to change the clustername, region, nodegroup name, or instance type/capacity.

 Save this as cluster.yaml and run the following -